BeaconCMS/beacon/guides/recipes/create-a-blog.md

 end
 ```

 Great, now we need to tell Beacon to use those custom page fields.
-Open the file `lib/my_app/application.ex` and add the following into your site configuration:
+Open the file `lib/my_app/application.ex` and add the following to your site configuration:

 ```elixir
 extra_page_fields: [